 The analysis of data for 13 wells of the Bazhenov Formation (Western Siberia, Russia) was carried out.
 The uranium content of the rocks was measured by gamma-ray spectrometry on core samples.
-In order to analyse factors affecting uranium accumulation in source rocks, we studied content and characteristics of organic matter (Rock-Eval pyrolysis), and mineral, element and isotope composition of rocks.
-The relationship between the uranium content and the potential productivity of rocks was studied by comparing the data on uranium concentration with the organic matter content and oil saturation index using diagrams S_0+S_1-TOC and S_0+S_1-TOC and S_0+S_1-TOC and so we have shown that the intervals with the maximum oil saturation index are characterized by uranium content in the range of 1-20 ppm.
-These intervals should be considered promising for development using multi-stage hydraulic fracturing technologies applied to the low-permeability reservoirs.
+To analyze factors affecting uranium accumulation in source rocks, we studied the content and characteristics of organic matter (Rock-Eval pyrolysis), and the mineral, element, and isotope composition of rocks.
+The relationship between the uranium content and the potential productivity of rocks was studied by comparing the data on uranium concentration with the organic matter content and oil saturation index using diagrams S_0+S_1 - TOC and S_0+S_1 - S_2 .
+We have shown that the intervals with the maximum oil saturation index are characterized by uranium content in the range of 1-20 ppm.
+These intervals should be considered promising for development using multi-stage hydraulic fracturing technologies applied to low-permeability reservoirs.
 Intervals with intermediate uranium contents from 20 to 40 ppm should be considered conditionally productive.
 Greater maturity of organic matter and higher U/TOC ratios can be considered as factors enhancing oil recovery potential.

 The intervals with uranium content above 40 ppm and high TOC are characterized by low productivity index and low oil saturation index.
-For this reason these intervals can be classified as non-promising for oil production.
-Nevertheless, these intervals may be promising for the production of hydrocarbon generating from kerogen using thermal methods of oil recovery, especially in case of low maturirity of organic matter.
+For this reason, these intervals can be classified as non-promising for oil production.
+Nevertheless, these intervals may be promising for the production of hydrocarbon generated from kerogen using thermal methods of oil recovery, especially in case of low maturity of organic matter.